David-Mastalski/Shop.co/README.md

 Welcome to our online fashion store for women and men!
 Our platform offers a wide selection of clothes, accessories and footwear for everyone who values comfort, style and quality

 ## About Us
+Shop.co was created out of passion for fashion and the need to provide high-quality products to our customers.
+Our goal is to provide a wide selection of fashionable and comfortable clothes for men, women and children in various styles and sizes.